kleidinc/master-neovim-tmux/src/neovim_essential_plugins.md

-# Essential Plugins
+# Essential Plugins For Distraction Free Coding

 ### [Focus](https://github.com/cdmill/focus.nvim?tab=readme-ov-file)

-This is my plugin of choice to code distraction free.
 You can remove everything except the line numbers.
 This will help you get into a state of total focus and stay in it for hours on end, without even noticing.

 I have the `:Focus` command mapped to to `<leader>fo` fo for focus.
 It removes the status-bar for both neovim, tmux and the diagnostics.